finbourne/lusid-sdk-java/sdk/docs/OrdersApi.md

     OrdersApi apiInstance = new OrdersApi(defaultClient);
     String scope = "scope_example"; // String | The scope to which the order belongs.
     String code = "code_example"; // String | The order's unique identifier.
-    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the order.
+    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the order.
 Defaults to return the latest version of the order if not specified.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Orders\" domain to decorate onto the order.
 These take the format {domain}/{scope}/{code} e.g. \"Orders/system/Name\".
     try {
       Order result = apiInstance.getOrder(scope, code, asAt, propertyKeys);